Natalee777/writingtest/README.md

 # writingtest
-A minimal public repo for use in the writing test
+A minimal public repo for use in the writing test.

+A sample test completed by Natalja Sticco aka "Nat" for a tech writer position.